Op-amp Tutorial Includes:

 Slew rate calculator

-While it is possible to manually calculate the slew rate required for an op-amp or other amplifier, the simple op-amp slew rate calculator below provides a much easier option.
+While it is possible to manually calculate the slew rate required for an op-amp or other amplifier manually, the simple op-amp slew rate calculator below provides a much easier and faster option.

 Op Amp Slew Rate Calculator

-Op amp slew rate may not affect some circuits, but for others it may introduce significant levels of distortion.
-Accordingly it is always best to check that the slew rate limits for the chip will not be exceeded and opt for another device if this is likely.
+Op amp slew rate may not affect some electronic circuit designs, but for others it may introduce significant levels of distortion.
+Accordingly it is always best to check that the slew rate limits for the chip will not be exceeded and opt for another device if this is likely for any electronic circuit being designed.
 There are many high slew rate devices on the market and these can normally be dropped into the circuit in place of a slower device with little modification to the rest of the circuit.

 More Circuits & Circuit Design: